Sign in →

 Infection with HDV occurs either as an acute coinfection with HBV or an acute superinfection of chronic HBV.
 Acute HBV-HDV coinfection usually follows a self-limited clinical course with spontaneous resolution but may have a fulminant clinical presentation.
 HDV superinfection in chronic HBV, or HBV carrier state, typically manifests as an acute exacerbation of chronic hepatitis B, with tendency to result in chronic HBV-HDV coinfection and early cirrhosis or liver failure.
 In the United States, chronic HDV infection is found in 1% of all individuals with a chronic HBV-infection.

-Diagnosis of HDV can be established by detecting HDV antigen, HDV-specific IgM, or HDV-specific total antibodies (combined IgM and IgG) in the sera of infected patients with clinically evident acute or chronic hepatitis B. Anti-HDV IgM typically appears in serum at 2 to 3 weeks after onset of symptoms and disappears by 2 months after acute HDV infection, but it may persist up to 9 months in HDV superinfection.
-HDV IgG and HDV total antibodies persist in serum after resolution of acute HDV infection and in chronic coinfection.
+Diagnosis of HDV can be established by detecting HDV antigen, HDV-specific IgM, HDV-specific total antibodies (combined IgM and IgG), or HDV RNA in the sera of infected patients with clinically evident acute or chronic hepatitis B. Anti-HDV IgM typically appears in serum at 2 to 3 weeks after onset of symptoms and disappears by 2 months after acute HDV infection, but it may persist up to 9 months in HDV superinfection.
+HDV total antibodies and HDV RNA persist in serum after resolution of acute HDV infection and in chronic coinfection.

 Reference Values